 RMF component Description Risk management cycle The risk management cycle comprises a number of processes to support the identification, assessment, management, monitoring and reporting of risks against risk appetite.
 Some of the key processes within the risk management cycle include: Risk register: The risk register acts as a central record of the key risk types faced by the business and enables comparison of risk exposures for each risk type through the use of standardised risk rating methodology.
 It is senior management's responsibility to identify the key risks to which the business is exposed, whether internal or external, and to ensure that those risks are managed effectively.
 The risk function is responsible for the co-ordination, completion and review of the consolidated risk register, and for provision of oversight and challenge on senior management's assessment.
 Risk assessments: Risk assessments include consideration of both current and emerging risks.
 The risk function provides regular oversight and challenge in respect of the departmental risk assessment and ensures that risks are escalated in accordance with the RMF.
 Emerging risks are considered by the Enterprise Risk Committee and reported to the risk function which is responsible for maintaining a database of all such risks.
 Significant emerging risks are reported to the Risk and Conduct Committee on a quarterly basis to ensure that strategies and initiatives are appropriate to mitigate the key risks.
-Losses and near misses: Losses and near misses are reported to the Risk and Conduct Committee by each operational area on a quarterly basis.
-A summary of this is reported to the Risk and Conduct Committee by asis.
-Stress and scenario testing: A key component of the risk management framework is stress testing and scenario analysis through which the Company assesses the impact of risks that could threaten the business model, future profitability, solvency, liquidity or capital adequacy of the Company.
-The Board and senior management have engaged in a n the Company's risk appetite.
-Risk reporting Risk reporting against policy requirements, risk appetite limits and triggers and risk exposures is in place through the reports provided to: The Enterprise Risk Committee to enable it to monitor and manage risks in accordance with the terms of reference; and The Risk and Conduct Committee which receives regular Key Risk Indicator reports to enable it to provide oversight and challenge across all risk types.
+Losses and near misses: Losses and near misses are reported to the Ops & Conduct Committee by each operational area on a quarterly basis.
+A summary of this is reported to the Risk and Conduct Committee by each operational area on a quarterly basis.
+A summary of this is reported to the Risk and Conduct Committee on a quarterly basis.
+Stress and scenario testing: A key component of the risk management framework is stress testing and scenario analysis through which the Company assesses the impact of risks that could threaten the business model, future profitability, solvency, liquidity or capi Risk reporting Risk reporting against policy requirements, risk appetite limits and triggers and risk exposures is in place through the reports provided to: The Enterprise Risk Committee to enable it to monitor and manage risks in accordance with the terms of reference; and The Risk and Conduct Committee which receives regular Key Risk Indicator reports to enable it to provide oversight and challenge across all risk types.